Saturday, January 31, 2026

 Directions:

 Remove the chicken from the pot and allow it to cool slightly.
-Remove the meat from the bones and cut or shred into bite-sized pieces.
+Remove the meat from the bones and cut or shred it into bite-sized pieces.

-Let rest for a few minutes before serving.
+Allow the casserole to rest for a few minutes before serving.

 This casserole shines as the centerpiece of a simple, comforting meal.
 Serve it with: